burningwave/core/README.md

 streams.default-buffer-size=1024
 streams.default-byte-buffer-allocation-mode=ByteBuffer::allocateDirect
 ```
+**If in your custom burningwave.static.properties or burningwave.static.default.properties file one of this default properties is not found, the relative default value here in the box above is assumed**.
 Here an example of a **burningwave.static.properties** file with all configurable properties:
 ```properties
 #other possible values are: autodetect, org.burningwave.core.SimpleManagedLoggerRepository